 Most people wouldn’t buy the Best of the Best Earbuds under $100 that I recommend them; if it doesn’t have inline microphone.
 That’s how important it is to some people, if you’re one of them... search with the inline microphone filter on.

 #8: Shure SE215-K

-Specifications wise these have an impedance of 20 Ohms at frequency response of 22Hz-17.5kHz and it also provides noise isolation of 37dB.
+We’ve also featured these earbuds in our guide for best headphones for rock music.
+They have an impedance of 20 Ohms at a frequency response of 22Hz-17.5kHz, and also provide noise isolation of 37dB.